hakan8252/AB_Test_Bidding_Methods/README.md

 # 1-) Business Problem

 Facebook recently introduced a new bidding type, 'averagebidding', as an alternative to the existing bidding type called 'maximumbidding'.
 One of our clients, decided to test this new feature and would like to run an A/B test to see if averagebidding converts more than maximumbidding.
 The A/B test has been going on for 1 month and client is now waiting for you to analyze the results of this A/B test.
-The ultimate success criterion for Bombabomba.com is Purchase.
+The ultimate success criterion for client is Purchase.
 Therefore, the focus should be on the Purchase metric for statistical testing.

 # 2-) Dataset and Variables